I inherited my current Crock Pot from a dear friend who moved to Atlanta.

-It had been a number of years since I owned a Crock Pot, maybe 10 years.
+It had been a number of years since I owned a Crock Pot, maybe.
 I remember I have one when I walk by the rack it sits on, so it has yet to rent a permanent space in the cooking corner of my mind!

 Crock Pots are wonderful for plan ahead, everything in one pot meals.
 Some of them are quite tasty, although scoffed at

 by gourmets, but I've learned to relax and enjoy a wide array of cooking styles and approaches.